1920s Style Guide to Wear to your Next 20s Party

 Types of Flapper Costumes and Dresses

-While flapper dresses are a style of dress on their own, there are multiple ways that they can be done.
+While flapper dresses are a style of dress on their own (see other 20’s costumes not flapper style ), there are multiple ways that they can be done.
 Some are more classic and true to the original form.

 Others are created to be more sensual and sexy, revealing more skin than the original flapper design.